Brockmen History, Family Crest & Coats of Arms

 The surname Brockmen was first found in Kent where "the family occur as Brokeman, in the 14th century."
 The surname has the same origin a Brookam and in some case Brooker as "broc" is an Old English word for draught horse and badger.
 As a trade name, the name was used for either a horseman or one who hunts badgers.

-Important Dates for the Brockmen family
+Early History of the Brockmen family

 This web page shows only a small excerpt of our Brockmen research.
 Another 144 words (10 lines of text) covering the years 1510, 1600, 1196, 1432, 1548, 1455, 1487, 1633, 1595 and 1654 are included under the topic Early Brockmen History in all our PDF Extended History products and printed products wherever possible.